biscuit-auth/website/content/docs/guides/revocation.md

  - a way to reject tokens based on that identification during authorization

-Biscuit's revocation identifiers are unique and generated directly from the token's structure, there is no need to add them explicitely, as would be done with Macaroons or the  "jti" claim in JWT.
+Biscuit's revocation identifiers are unique and generated directly from the token's structure, there is no need to add them explicitely, as would be done with Macaroons or the  `jti` claim in JWT.

 The biscuit spec _does not mandate_ how to publish revocation ids within your system;
 that depends a lot on the architecture and constraints.